eficode-academy/circle-ci-workshop/README.md

 If you wanted to try this on the GilderRose project, you would have to complete the snippet, write a suitable `Dockerfile` and integrate this build step in the existing workflow.

-> Hint: yYou can find lots of information about `$CIRCLE_SHA1` and the other environment variables provided by CircleCI in https://circleci.com/docs/2.0/env-vars/ and https://circleci.com/docs/2.0/env-vars/#built-in-environment-variables
+> Hint: You can find lots of information about `$CIRCLE_SHA1` and the other environment variables provided by CircleCI in https://circleci.com/docs/2.0/env-vars/ and https://circleci.com/docs/2.0/env-vars/#built-in-environment-variables

 # Extra topics

 ## Reusing build cache